Putting Trauma and Abuse…back in the past

 This can affect all areas of our life and feel completely overwhelming.
 You might find you’re avoiding doing certain things – like going out or forming (or keeping relationships) because you don’t know if you can control your reactions and you just don’t feel safe.

 Safety is huge when we’ve experienced trauma or abuse because the very nature of these events can shake your sense of feeling safe in the world ( physically and emotionally) and trust can become incredibly hard.
 Fortunately, we know a lot about trauma and post-trauma responses now and there are tried and tested ways to help you put trauma and abuse back where they belong – in the past.
+Read on to see how counselling can help you do this.

 Contact Me / Book a Session Now